-- According to a research study by the Intergovernmental Panel on Climate Change (IPCC), human activities have led to an increase in global temperature of about 1 ° C (0.8 ° C to 1.2 ° C) above pre-industrial levels.
+- According to a research study by the Intergovernmental Panel on Climate Change (IPCC), human activities have increased global temperature by about 1 ° C (0.8 ° C to 1.2 ° C) above pre-industrial levels.

 - The global temperature may rise by 1.5 ° C between 2030 and 2052 if it continues to rise at the present rate.

-- The atmospheric concentrations of the primary greenhouse gas (CO2) have increased to 410 parts per million (ppm) from about 280 ppm from pre-industrial times.
+- The atmospheric concentrations of the primary greenhouse gas (CO2) have increased to 410 parts per million (ppm) from about 280 ppm in pre-industrial times.

-- As per an estimate of WHO, climate change may be the prime reason for the death of around 250,000 people every year due to increasing pollution-related problems.
+- As per an estimate by WHO, climate change may be the prime reason for the deaths of around 250,000 people yearly due to increasing pollution-related problems.

-- The poorest people will be the most affected section from climate change.
+- The poorest people will be the most affected section by climate change.

 Evidence of Climate Change

-Following are the evidence that proves that climate change is a reality and needs to be taken into account for future policies and action:-
+Following is the evidence that proves that climate change is a reality and needs to be taken into account for future policies and action:-